What Are Food Grade Sanitisers Used For? Practical Uses

 In Aussie kitchens, food-grade sanitisers are a must.
 They keep benches, cutting boards, and utensils clean and safe.
 After washing with detergent, a sanitiser kills any leftover bacteria.

-This two-step process is key for food safety.
-It's not just about looks - it's about zapping those nasty microorganisms you can't see.
+This two-step cleaning process is key for food safety.
+It's not just about looks—it's about zapping those nasty microorganisms you can't see.
 Always follow the manufacturer's instructions for the best results.

 Food Storage Areas

-Remember to clean bins and storage containers as well.
+Don't forget about garbage bins and storage containers—they need a good clean as well.
 A quick wipe with sanitiser can make a big difference in these often overlooked spots.

 Food Businesses